Short Term

 To remain in college housing, have meals, and/or card access for Short Term, students (both on-campus and off-campus students) must be registered for one of the following activities:

-In-season student-athletes who are not enrolled in a Short Term course or other approved program will need to vacate college housing and will have their access and meals terminated 48 hours after their season ends.
+In-season student athletes retain college housing, meals, and card access until 48 hours after their season ends.
+If a student-athlete is not enrolled in a Short Term course or approved program, then they will need to vacate college housing and will have their access and meals terminated after the 48 hours period is over.

 Application

-You will need to complete a Short Term Housing Application which will become available in early April 2025.
+Short Term Housing applications will be available in early April 2025 on HouseCat.

 Senior Week